Asia shares cheered by trade hopes, dollar downcast

 The sudden bout of optimism on trade helped offset news the United States and many of its Allies were expelling more than 100 Russian diplomats in retaliation for a nerve agent attack on a former Russian spy in Britain.

-The surge in stocks weighed on the Treasury market, which faces a record $294 billion of new supply this week.
+The surge in stocks dragged on the Treasury market, which faces a record $294 billion of new supply this week.

-Yields on 10-year Treasury notes US10YT=RR inched up to 2.856 percent, but remained short of last week’s top above 2.90 percent.
+Yields on 10-year Treasury notes inched up to 2.856 percent, but remained short of last week’s top above 2.90 percent.

 In currency markets the reaction was to offload both the yen and the U.S. dollar.